 Giving Voice to SCI Patients in Their Own Research

-Every time Susan needs routine health care unrelated to her spinal cord injury (SCI), she ends up providing the doctors with a laundry list of things they should be asking her, but don’t.
-Even though she is in her 30s, Susan (not her real name) doesn’t have a gynecologist.
-She can’t find one with an … Continue reading “Giving Voice to SCI Patients in Their Own Research”
+Every time Joe needs routine health care unrelated to his spinal cord injury (SCI), he ends up providing the doctors with a laundry list of things they should be asking him, but don’t.
+Even though he is in his 30s, Joe doesn’t have a primary care physician.
+He can’t find one with an accessible office … Continue reading “Giving Voice to SCI Patients in Their Own Research”